-The Duchess of Cambridge is of course no Marie-Antoinette.
+Of course, the Duchess of Cambridge is no Marie-Antoinette.
 She is a modern, educated woman who has married for love but Mantel is right about royal women of the past and strangely prophetic in describing what has happened to Kate in the press recently.
 Duchess of Drab! wrote Sarah Vine in the Daily Mail on 8th April 2016, “It’s the mystery of the cosmos… How DOES a beautiful woman make designer outfits look so frumpy?”

 Unlike her late mother-in-law, Diana Princess of Wales, Kate has not courted fashion or the press a crime she will pay heavily for I suspect but as a woman with a mind, she probably knows she’s damned if she does and damned if she doesn’t.
 If she courts fashion and sex appeal, she will be lambasted and lauded like tragic Diana, if she doesn’t she’ll remain a dowdy, uptight mouse.

 In this respect, Kate is like so many royal women in the past who receive only a passing reference in mainstream history books.
-When Kate ventures out to visit to some charity or other on her own she is lauded patronisingly by the newscasters as if they were praising a child.
+When Kate ventures out to visit some charity or other on her own she is lauded patronizingly by the newscasters as if they were talking about a child.
 Surely, it’s not hard for a woman in possession of one of the country’s most expensive educations and a good university degree to talk to children or politicians for a half an hour after a briefing by Palace aids!

 Disney may believe every girl wants to be a pastel packaged franchise of a slender-waisted fairy-tale princess but if they knew what most princesses went through in the past and even today they would not be so keen to join their ranks.
-The truth is many of these women were child brides, exchanged by their families to secure dynastic advantage or to settle political deals; personal happiness and fulfilment was never part of the transaction.
-To find out more follow this month’s posts.
+It’s not all about the dress.
+The truth is many of these women were child brides, exchanged by their families to secure some dynastic advantage or to settle political deals; personal happiness and fulfilment were never part of the transaction.